 By integrating these dimensions, the framework provides a holistic view of how SI can be implemented to balance productivity, environmental health, and social equity.
 This structured approach is instrumental in guiding both research and practice, ensuring that SI principles are applied effectively across diverse contexts.

-Spatial Scale of SI: Farm And Landscape Level
+Spatial Scale of SI: Farm and Landscape Level

 SI approaches are dependent on the scale of implementation.
 Some practices are largely confined to the field and farm level; these practices are mostly connected to agronomy and input efficiency.
 The farm system is the unit for which processes and outputs are optimized in certain SI methods.
 On farms, SI techniques are typically applied by means of individual innovative changes like new varieties, cropping patterns, or agriculture management technologies.
 Public policies, environmental rules and standards, and regular agricultural extension services all encourage SI practices at the farm level.
-Other agricultural practices demands for taking factors beyond the farm level into account.
+Other agricultural practices demand for taking factors beyond the farm level into account.
 The levels of the ecological and human systems these practices involve will determine how they are implemented and what kind of effects they have.
 These scales typically appear at the regional, landscape, or watershed .

-Activity scope of SI: Land Use Optimization And Structural Optimization
+Activity scope of SI: Land Use Optimization and Structural Optimization